-13.1 A pass must be used only by the person and for the purpose for which it was issued.

-13.2 All Team members must wear the appropriate pass or credentials when at the circuit in a clearly visible manner at all times during the Competition.
+- 12.1 A pass must be used only by the person and for the purpose for which it was issued. - 12.2 All Team members must wear the appropriate pass or credentials when at the circuit in a clearly visible manner at all times during the Event.

-14. INSTRUCTIONS AND COMMUNICATIONS TO COMPETITORS
+13. INSTRUCTIONS AND COMMUNICATIONS TO COMPETITORS

-14.1 The Stewards or Race Director may give instructions to competitors by means of circulars in accordance with the Code.
-These circulars will be distributed to all the competitors, who must acknowledge receipt.

-14.2 Official instructions and communications to competitors may also be given via a dedicated radio channel or through the timekeeping screens.

-14.3 All classifications and results of practice and the races, as well as all decisions issued by the officials, will be posted on the official notice board.

-14.4 Any decision or communication concerning a particular competitor must be given to him within 30 minutes of such decision, and receipt must be acknowledged.
-The Team Messaging System may be used to send Summons and Documents and for teams to confirm receipt.
+- 13.1 The Stewards or Race Director may give instructions to competitors by means of circulars in accordance with the Code.
+These circulars will be distributed to all the competitors, who must acknowledge receipt. - 13.2 Official instructions and communications to competitors may also be given via a dedicated radio channel, Race Director chat system or through the timekeeping screens. - 13.3 All classifications and results of practice and the races, as well as all decisions issued by the officials, will be posted on the official notice board, the location of which will be specified in Appendix 2. - 13.4 Any decision or communication concerning a particular competitor must be given to him within 30 minutes of such decision, and receipt must be acknowledged.
+A Team Messaging System may be used to send Summons and Documents and for teams to confirm receipt.

-15. TESTING RESTRICTIONS
+14. TESTING RESTRICTIONS